 The Rule of Thirds says that we perceive the elements that are located at the intersection of these lines much better.
 Photographers actively use it in their work and you should try, too.
 Place the key information on the place of those invisible lines when creating a visual.

 - Choose a color palette for your brand and stick to it.
 This way your users will start to identify your posts with your blog and your blog with your company.
-See how the most famous companies in the world to it:

 - Use fonts consistently.
 Just like with colors, the constant use of the same fonts helps your target audience identify your brand and distinguish it from others.